swfiua/gotu/docs/gotu.rst

 these objects nearby and so this was taken as evidence supporting an early stage, post big bang, of the evolution of the universe.

-`The Geometry of the Universe`_ argues that a large part of the red shift we observe is, in fact, gravitational and that, quasars are relatively close objects, of very modest power, where the light they emit is subject to considerable gravitational red-shift, in accordance with general relativity.
+`The Geometry of the Universe`_ argues that a large part of the quasar red shift we observe is, in fact, gravitational and that, quasars are relatively close objects, of very modest power, where the light they emit is subject to considerable gravitational red-shift, in accordance with general relativity.